 Loaded with vitamins and minerals, (in particular Vitamin A and C), consuming Pumpkin will go a long way in supporting and improving your Immunity.
 This is something we should be actively doing coming into the “cold and flu season” Studies have shown that Vitamin A works on strengthening and improving your Immunity, it can also support your body and fight infection.

 Pumpkin can be used in a wide variety of ways.
 No need to reserve this wonderful vegetable for just soups and stews, it can be easily incorporated into many forms of baking which will give your cookies and cakes an instant boost in their nutritional profile.
 If you’re unsure in where to start with adding Pumpkin to your sweet treats and snacks, give these spiced Pumpkin muffins a go.
-We are certain you will be impressed (and a great way to sneak in more veggies for the kiddies).
-Of course we would love to work with you to ensure your Diet and your Health is everything you want it to be.
+We are certain you will be impressed and these muffins are a great way to sneak in more veggies for the kiddies

 Spiced Pumpkin Muffins

 - 2 1/2 Cup Wholemeal spelt four